 According to RockShox the SID SL is the ideal fork “when you absolutely, positively need to go as fast as possible” and the podium-tuned performance and super-low weight means we’d probably agree.
-It’s an easy fork to set up and live with and cracking value, too, but the on/off feel is definitely race-rather-than-recreational-ride optimized.
+It’s an easy fork to set up and live with and cracking value, too, but it takes a while to smooth out.

 - Best mountain bike forks: the best MTB forks for XC, trail, enduro and downhill

 - Best XC forks: the best cross country forks for a lightweight, plush ride

 We’re massive fans of the 35mm legged SID Ultimate 120mm travel ‘downcountry’ fork but while the SL shares a lot of features it’s a very different fork.